cccampb2/march-code-jam-2025/README.md

 # March Code Jam 2025

-Welcome to TEAM NAME **March Code Jam 2025** project!
-This project showcases TEAM NAME work during the March Code Jam, where we focused on creating a frontend web application with interactive elements and a modern dark theme UI.
+Welcome to UX Green's **March Code Jam 2025** project!
+This project showcases UX Green's work during the March Code Jam, where we focused on creating a frontend web application with interactive elements and a modern dark theme UI.

 ## Features